afni/docker_v1/ubuntu_build/README.txt

   distribute within the binary directory.
 Do we push those out to a new place?
 The user might want to be able to edit/reduce/increase that list of files.

++ Yarik suggested reducing the number of "RUN" commands by using semicolons when a few appear in a row; this would reduce the number of layers.